Piedfort Coins - Heavyweight Coin Collecting

 Piedfort Are Thicker Than Normal Coins

-We've heard many variations of the pronunciation of the piedfort coin in the showroom.
+We've heard many variations of the pronunciation of Piedfort in the showroom.
 If you are unsure about how to say it, we hope this helps:

 The Origin of the Piedfort Coin

 In England, as with France, during this period, there were many regional mints around the country producing coinage.
 One of the first mentions of piedfort coins in England were thicker silver pennies which were issued during Edward I's reign in the thirteenth century.
-It is probable that a similar system to the French, piedfort coins existed in England to be sent out as good coin models so that the various mints could issue coins which were regular in size and weight.
+It is probable that as part of a similar system to the French, Piedfort coins existed in England to be sent out as good coin models so that the various mints could issue coins which were regular in size and weight.

 The Piedfort Sovereign